lorenzleutgeb/atlas/README.md

 x86_64 is the only architecture supported.
 Linux is the only operating system supported.

 The build process is fully automated with [Nix][nix] as a [flake][nix-flakes], but Nix is not necessary.
 Nix will run Gradle and build Z3 on demand.
+See also ["How Nix works"][nix-how].

 Without Nix, Gradle will still handle download and installation of all dependencies except [The Z3 Theorem Prover](https://github.com/Z3Prover/z3).